kristen770/Phase-3-Final-Project/README.md

 </p>

  [](/Photos/photo5.jpeg)

- For my EDA anaylsis and non technical slide show I wanted to approach the project from the hypothetical view point of a start up company that was using data to better serve their purpose.
+Below is a brief summary of the extensive EDA preformed on this dataset.
 In conjuction with modeling, these questions helped be understand the 'picture' of functioning and non functioning water wells in Tanzania.

- ## Water Well Status and Construciton Year
- Intution would suggest that the data would support the hypothesis that of the water pumps with a known construction year, the younger the water pump the more likely it is to be functioning.
-This is the first relationship I explored in the data.

 # Modeling